MikkelHegn/SFHumio/README.md

                 .CreateLogger();
 ```

 Note the `renderMessage: true` part of the configuration.
 This instructs Serilog to render the message as part of the formatted log output which ends up in our log files.
-We are going to exploit the same @display feature in Humio which allows us to display the rendered message instead of the raw json data.
+As before we will use the @display feature in Humio which allows us to display the rendered message instead of the raw json data.
 This makes it easier for a human to process the log lines.
 All data is still available though, for searching and inspection etc. in Humio.

 Our `ServiceFabricEnricher` class enriches our log lines with information from the node which he application instance is running on: